GravityKit/GravityView/readme.txt

 * Added: Sorting Table columns ([read how](http://docs.gravityview.co/article/230-how-to-enable-the-table-column-sorting-feature))
 * Fixed: Don't show date field value if set to Unix Epoch (1/1/1970), since this normally means that in fact, no date has been set
 * Fixed: PHP notices when choosing "Start Fresh"
+* Fixed: If Gravity Forms is installed using a non-standard directory name, GravityView would think it wasn't activated

 = 1.6.2 on February 23 =
 * Added: Two new hooks in the Custom Content field to enable conditional logic or enable `the_content` WordPress filter which will trigger the Video embed ([read how](http://docs.gravityview.co/article/227-how-can-i-transform-a-video-link-into-a-player-using-the-custom-content-field))